 We are often approached by prospective and existing clients to advise them on buying a business.
-Books have been written on this topic but the following provides an overview of some of the key points that need to be considered when purchasing a business.
+Many books have been written on this topic, but the following is an overview of some of the key points that need to be considered when purchasing a business.

 The Starting Point